-Problem Solution Dialouts are not dialing out.
-If you are using least cost routing (LCR), go to the Outdial Access field on the Telephone System Setup: Telephone System Integration screen and type the trunk group access code $\underbrace{\leftarrow Enter}$ .
-This configuration disables LCR dialouts for the voice messaging system.
-Intermittent communi- cations between the telephone system and the voice messaging . system.
+Problem Solution Dialouts are not dialing but.
+System Integration screen and type the trunk gra access code $\leftarrow Enter$ .
+This configuration disables dialouts for the voice messaging system.
+Intermittent communi- cations between the telephone system and the voice messaging system.
 Check that the serial link cable is firmly connected to the telephone system and the voice messaging system.
 Try using a replacement serial link cable to test whether your cable is defective.
 Message waiting indica- tor does not work, although constant message count appears.
 Go to Application Setup: Site Information.
 Check the Station pilot number field.
 The field must use a single extension number with the Integration Package.
 It cannot be a range of extensions.
 Try changing the pilot number used by the voice messag- ing system.
 Go to Application Setup: Site Information.
 Go to the Station pilot number field and replace the pilot number with one of the station numbers.
 Contact Technical Support.
 Pager notification not working.
 Include 3 or more commas (,) in the number to increase the pause between the telephone number and the pager digits.
 Each comma represents 2 seconds.
-For example: 555-1234,,,,,555-5678,#,123 Subscriber name is misspelled on the LCD.
+For example: 555-1234,,,,555-5678,#,123 Subscriber name is misspelled on the LCD.
 In some cases, three letters appear that are not necessarily the first three letters of the subscriber's name.
 Correct the spelling on the subscriber's Account screen.
 The misspelling of subscriber names may be introduced through the programming of the telephone system port, rerunning mailbox builder, the subscriber spelling his or her name through setup options, or a combination of these.
 Trunk call disconnects when the telephone system transfers it to a busy extension pro- grammed to Forward on Busy to the voice messaging system.
-Set Transfer Type to Wait for Ringback and type 2 $\leftarrow$ Enter in the Rings field on the Application Setup: Subscriber Defaults: Call Handling screen AND on each subscriber's Call Handling screen.
+Set Transfer Type to Wait for Ringback and type 2 in the Rings field on the Application Setup: Subscriber Defaults: Call Handling screen AND on each subscriber's Call Handling screen.
 The number of times the voice messaging system rings the line before releasing the call is specified by the 2 in the Rings field.